klokik/RomanLetterClassificationTest/README.md

 ---

  This project is my solution to hackathon's data-science qualification task.

- Hackathon name is avoided to prevent plagiarism
+ Hackathon name is avoided to prevent plagiarism.

 ### Dependecies